NUST School of Electrical Engineering and Computer Science: TUKL NUST Research and development lab

 Established on the model of German Research Center for Artificial Intelligence (DFKI), which serves as a role model for creating world-class on-campus research center.

 International Collaborations

 SEECS has developed partnerships with a number of international companies including Microsoft which has awarded NUST the status of Authorized Academic Training Program Institute (AATPI), Intel and other educational organization such as ACM (Associate of Computing Machinery), IEEE and IAESTE.

 SEECS also has been awarded the status of "Associate Research Institute" of CERN, the European Organization for Nuclear Research in Geneva, Switzerland.
 Since 2000, NUST-SEECS has been working on collaborative on distributed computing problems relating to GRID problems.

 Other Activities

-In February 2014, SEECS signed a mutual agreement with Pak-Finland council to cooperate in the fields of healthcare, energy, IT and telecommunication.
-In March 2014, SEECS launched a greenhouse center with in order to promote entrepreneurship activities in the campus.
+In February 2014, SEECS signed an agreement with Pak-Finland council to cooperate in the fields of healthcare, energy, IT, and telecommunication.
+In March 2014, SEECS launched a greenhouse center with to promote entrepreneurship activities in the campus.

-It also plans to launch the first science and technology park of Pakistan with the aim to strengthen linkages among academia, researchers and the industrial sector.
+It also aspires to establish the initial science and technology park in Pakistan with the objective of enhancing the connections between academia, researchers, and the industrial sector.